 Red hearts, chocolates, and flowers can be found at the front of almost every store I walk in.
-This must mean that Valentine’s Day is almost here.
+This must means that Valentine’s Day is almost here.
 The one day a year that people go out of their way for romance.
 Personally, I prefer to sprinkle in a little romance as much as possible.
 The beauty of romance is that it doesn’t need to be time consuming.
 The smallest acts can have the biggest impact.
 So take some time to add romance into your life today.

 - Turn on your song and dance together.
 Depending on your song this will take 7 minutes tops, we all can find 7 minutes in a day to spare.
 Music is mood boosting and physical touch can increase emotional intimacy.
 So go ahead, take a really short trip down memory lane.
 Besides, it is great for the kids to watch their parents dance and be in love.